 ANGER is one of the most destructive of our negative emotions and ultimate takes our own self-control away.
 In work, this can make you appear most unprofessional and does not put us in the best light especially if redundancies or promotion raises its head.

 - When it begins to rise – Cease what you are doing and breathe.
 Yes, it’s as simple as that.
-In my martial arts and yoga, it’s a great de-stressing tool as you breathe in for 4-5 seconds and out to the same count.
+In my martial arts and yoga, it’s a great de-stressing tool as you breathe in for 4-5 seconds through the nose and out to the same count through the mouth.
 Concentrate on this to over-ride the negative emotion.

 - Know the signs – we are aware of our own trigger signs that cause us to be angry.
 Understand them, recognise them and then know when they appear.
 From here, you then have a choice on whether you control it or let it take control.

 - View from the outside – an NLP trick is to transport yourself out of your own body and look at your behaviour from an external point of view which gives you a better perspective.
 Next time the anger starts to rise, step back and imagine how you will inevitably behave as if watching yourself from a short distance away.
 Change this picture by taking control.

 FRUSTRATION occurs all too often when we feel trapped or blocked from moving forward.
 Before allowing the negative impact to hit you, consider the following: